BreadMoirai/ReGenSDK/ReGenSDK/articles/tasks.md

     // etc...
 });
 ```

-or it can be used async await style with @ReGenSDK.Tasks.MainThreadTask.Run
+or it can be used async await style with
+ - @ReGenSDK.Tasks.MainThreadTask.Run(System.Func{System.Threading.Tasks.Task})

 ```c#
 using static ReGenSDK.Tasks.MainThreadTask;